marco-willi/camera-trap-classifier/README.md

       - zebra2.jpg
       - ...
 ```
-Option 2: Create a csv file that contains all labels and links to images.
+**Option 2**: Create a csv file that contains all labels and links to images.
 ```
 id,image,species,count
 1,/my_images/image1.jpg,elephant,2